protojour/domain-engine/docs/src/domains.md

 Notice how `world.country` and `world.city` are borrowed from a different domain.
 We wouldn't want to include _every_ tangentially related concept in our "books" domain, as countries and cities have very little to do with books.

-A domain is reusable, and gets better the more you work on it.
+Domains are reusable, shareable, exchangable, and get better the more you work on them.

 Remember to document the domain using [doc comments](comments.md#doc-comments).

 ## Ontologies